This post was first published in 2017 as Tips for Creating a Freelance Curriculum Vitae. It has been updated with new information.

-John has been managing a social media account, for one of her clients, for the past 3 years.
+John has been managing a social media account, for one of his clients, for the past 3 years.
 In the first two years, he increased their Twitter followers from around 500 to 2500, through organic posts and conversations.
 John writes regular blog posts on medical studies, curates news stories and promotes new products and special offers.
 John has also used the content management system to update product descriptions and add new products and photos.”

 The first example does not use names at all, just a description, the second example uses a name but in the third person.
 It is a matter of choice which you prefer.
 The first example has got me 3 or 4 interviews so far.